leamas/orange-pi5-opencpn/README.md

 And add the group owning the /dev/tty0 to secondary groups:

     $ sudo usermod -aG tty $USER

-xrdp + Gnome does not make it, switch to xfxe4 instead.
-Sigh.

 Add an **executable** file *~/.xsession* reading: